 NEGATIVE FORM

-Negation of the present perfect tense is formed using the present form of the verb “to have” (has/have – depending on the subject of the sentence) coupled with the negative construct “not”, followed by the past participle of the main verb of the sentence.
+Negation of the present perfect tense is formed using the present form of the verb “to have” (has/have – depending on the subject of the sentence) coupled with the negative construct “not”, followed by thepast participleof the main verb of the sentence.

-subject + has/have + not + past participle
+subject + has/have + not + past participle + Object

-- I have not eaten apples.
+I have not finished my homework.

-- She has not eaten apples.
+She has not eaten breakfast yet.

-- They have not submitted the assignments yet.
+They have not arrived at the station.

-- He has not done his homework.
+He has not spoken to his boss.

 Time's up